trdroid/Gradle-Examples/sample/README.md

 rootProject.name = 'sample'
 ```

-If the project has many sub-projects, they should be specified in this file using the <i>include</i> command and set the root directory of the main project.
+If the project has many sub-projects, they should be specified in this file using the <i>include</i> command.
+Also, the root directory of the main project has to be set.